philippeitis/cpsc312-project/README.md

 Defines a function from user input.
 Example: define fnName :: [arg1, arg2] -> [output1, output2] | doc
 ```

+We go over a list of examples in the following section, where we provide an explanation of an action, followed by an example of how this action is performed in the FastFunc CLI.

+#### CLI Examples
 The primary path composition and search functionality has settings which can be set using `--KEY=VALUE` style arguments, and accepts the same style as described in the MVP, though we omit the function name and documentation, as these are optional.
 The `--KEY=VALUE` arguments are parsed using a simple definite clause grammar.
-An example of the `path` and `search` commands follows:

 If you want to find at most 3 function paths, which accept an `int`, and produce an `int`:
 ```console